 Honors Housing is open to all students who are admitted to the Honors Program, but no student is required to live there.
 Honors Housing allows students to live near others who are taking some of the same classes, and promotes intellectual interchange and a feeling of community.
 At the same time, students have access to all of the facilities in the residence hall and can participate in its many programs and activities.
 Honors RAs run a number of programs through the year to promote community.
 Information about Honors Housing is sent to all admitted students.

 Honors Advising.
 Perhaps the most valuable aspect of the Honors Program that students consistently mention is the high quality of academic advising they receive from the directors, the entire Honors staff, faculty, and peer advisors.
 Advising helps students make informed decisions.
-These decisions range from election of courses to choosing a major, from setting up an independent study to choosing a graduate or professional school, from going abroad to focusing on potential careers.
+These decisions range from election of courses to choosing a concentration, from setting up an independent study to choosing a graduate or professional school, from going abroad to focusing on potential careers.
 This kind of ongoing dialogue assures that the individual student comes first.
-Students also profit from discussions with Honors department advisors.
+Students also profit from discussions with Honors concentration advisors.

 The Honors Program believes that challenging work, including research opportunities, should be available to superior students from the onset of their college education.
 Several types of Honors courses are offered for first and second year students: